jtompkin/goclacker/README.md

 - `~/.goclacker`
 - `~/.config/goclacker/goclacker.conf`

-Passing anything—including an empty string—to `-c` will disable default config files.
+Passing anything---including an empty string---to `-c` will disable default config files.

 The format is as follows: